 What does plan metal level mean?

 Another term unique to comparing Individual and family health plans is the metal level: Bronze, Silver, Gold and Platinum plans.
-They represent how costs are split between the plan holder and the coverage provider company.
+These levels represent how costs are split between the plan holder and the health coverage provider.

-For instance, under a Bronze plan, the individual may pay around 40% while the coverage provider pays 60%.
-A platinum plan, however, will pay around 90% of expenses, leaving the remaining 10% for the members.
+For example, with a Bronze plan, the individual might pay about 40% while the coverage provider pays 60%, resulting in lower premiums.
+In contrast, a Platinum plan will cover around 90% of expenses, leaving only 10% for the members, but these plans usually have the highest premiums.

 In addition to those categories, there are also "catastrophic" health plans that are made for people under 30 who want to pay low premiums while protecting themselves against the medical bills they would receive if they fell severely ill or were significantly injured.